-"They started calling me Dr. Sofa, the furniture surgeon," Gal-on recalled.
-"The name just stuck."
+'They started calling me Dr. Sofa, the furniture surgeon,' Gal-on recalled.
+'The name just stuck.'

-The problem for urbanites, Gal-on explained, is that most furniture is manufactured by designers with no concept of cramped city living.
-Most U.S.-made couches are built with easy-access driveways, wide garage doors, and spacious living rooms in mind.
+Manufactured by designers with no regard for cramped city living, most couches are made with easy-access driveways, wide garage doors and spacious living rooms in mind.

-Poorly-planned New York City moves account for most of Gal-on's business because people often neglect to measure their furnishings, he explained.
-Other customers buy aptly-sized furniture from local dealers, but overlook measuring small hall space, short elevators and narrow doorways.
+Poorly planned moves account for most of Gal-on's business because people often neglect to measure their furnishings, he said.
+Other customers overlook measuring small hall space, short elevators and narrow doorways.

-For \$250 to \$350 per job, Dr. Sofa promises to move any piece of furniture into any space, reconstructing it to the original condition.
+For \$250 to \$350 a job, Dr. Sofa promises to move any piece of furniture into any space, reconstructing it to the original condition.
 There is a 30-day guarantee on all jobs.

-Seventy-five percent of Dr. Sofa's business comes from furniture "emergencies" - a couch wedged in a stairwell or unable to get past a door jam.
-Many calls come in the middle of the night, when movers have long given up and occupants are left ringing their hands.
+Seventy-five percent of Dr. Sofa's business comes from furniture 'emergencies'?a couch wedged in a stairwell or unable to get past a door jam.
+Many calls come in the middle of the night, when movers have long given up and occupants are left wringing their hands.

-"A lot of times a guy calls and is totally hysterical," Gal-on said.
-"They are praying for the Messiah and here comes Dr. Sofa."
-Gal-on said he commonly meets customers on street corners where they sit guarding a beloved sofa left for the landfill.
+'A lot of times a guy calls and is totally hysterical,' Gal-on said.
+'They are praying for the Messiah and here comes Dr. Sofa.'
+Gal-on says he commonly meets customers on street corners where they sit guarding a beloved sofa left for the landfill.

 Most of the furniture emergency calls come via a 24-hour pager routed to Gal-on's home phone.
-Not unlike a team of physicians, Gal-on or a team manager will arrive to perform "surgery," usually within four hours.
+Not unlike a team of physicians, Gal-on or a team manager will arrive to perform 'surgery,' usually within four hours.

 The concept might have seemed crazy to Tabitha Anthony, a human-rights specialist from Queens, until she realized her cherished sectional was bigger than the elevator of her new co-op.
-The doorman told Anthony about Dr. Sofa and she called the team to tackle the task.
-"I wasn't so sure at first," Anthony said.
-"When they ripped off the upholstery I almost cried."
+The doorman told Anthony about Dr. Sofa, and she called the team to tackle the task.

+'I wasn't so sure at first,' Anthony said.
+'When they ripped off the upholstery I almost cried.'

 The operation was a success, however, and when the sectional was reassembled in her apartment, Anthony was pleased with the outcome.

-"When people come into my apartment, they say, 'Oh, what a big sofa you have!" she said.
+'When people come into my apartment, they say, Oh, what a big sofa you have!' she said.
 Anthony keeps Dr. Sofa's business card on hand: She will need him again when she moves out.

-Gillingham-Ryan agrees the need for Dr. Sofa is real.
-"People here live with special spatial concerns the rest of the country does not have," he said, adding: "Living in New York City is completely abnormal."
+Gillingham-Ryan agrees that the need for Dr. Sofa is real.
+'People here live with special spatial concerns the rest of the country does not have,' he said, adding: 'Living in New York City is completely abnormal.'

-Money-strapped city singles unable to replace over-sized furniture are common Dr. Sofa customers, but other requests come from those just wanting extravagant pieces.
-Last year, Gal-on "operated" on a \$30,000, 15-foot sofa belonging to the rap artist "Nas."
+Money-strapped city singles unable to replace oversized furniture are common Dr. Sofa customers, but other requests come from those just wanting extravagant pieces.
+Last year, Gal-on 'operated' on a \$30,000, 15-foot sofa belonging to the rap artist called Nas.
 The European, custom-made couch took a three-man team to cut, move and reconstruct.
 The entire process took four hours, double the usual time.

 Watching the cutting is tough for some customers.
-"Women are especially emotional," Gal-on explained.
-"They really freak out with the sofa is cut and the guts are hanging out."
-Gal-on said calming and reassuring customers is a big part of his job.
+'Women are especially emotional,' Gal-on said.
+'They really freak out when the sofa is cut and the guts are hanging out.'

+Calming and reassuring customers is a big part of his job, he said.

-Gal-on considers his technique so proprietary that he is hesitant to identify the most useful tools to his work.
-"Here," he said, holding up what looked like an oversized cuticle cutter.
-He described it as a staple remover, but declined to disclose a name.
-Gal-on is often asked - sometimes begged - to teach professional moving companies his trade, an offer he always turns down.
+Gal-on considers his technique so proprietary that he is hesitant to identify the most useful tools for his trade.
+'Here,' he said, holding up what looked like an oversized cuticle cutter.
+He described it as a staple remover, but declined to disclose its actual name.
+Gal-on is often asked? sometimes begged? to teach professional moving companies his trade, an offer he always turns down.